Brightspace Accessibility

 3. Select Insert.

 Before linking to external content, consider the accessibility of the resource.
 Try to choose the most accessible resource available.
-The University of Washington Disabilities, Opportunities, Internetworking, and Technology center suggests avoiding PDFs.
-They suggest providing PDFs only as a secondary, alternate source of the information presented in HTML.
+The University of Washington Disabilities, Opportunities, Internetworking, and Technology centre suggests avoiding PDFs and providing PDFs only as a secondary source of information.

 Uploaded Content

-Uploaded documents (Word, PDF, etc.) must be checked for accessibility.
+Uploaded documents (Word, PowerPoint, etc.) must be checked for accessibility.

 definition